-The COVID-19 pandemic resulted in us facing a number of new challenges in our audits.
-This ranged from how we operate as a team to plan and complete the audit, to how we interact with our clients to obtain the necessary audit evidence and how we assess related impacts on our procedures and reports.
-Our system of quality management (SoQM) provided the framework to identify, assess and respond to the risks arising from the Coronavirus situation.
-We used the experience and examples shared with us from across the Network to support our assessment of the issues that had the potential to impact our SoQM.
+The COVID-19 pandemic resulted in us facing a number of challenges in our audits.
+This ranged from how we operate as a team to plan and complete the audit, to how we interact with our clients to obtain the necessary audit evidence and execute specific audit procedures such as completing physical inventory counts.

+The foundation we have built for our system of quality management helped us navigate some of our biggest challenges as a result of the pandemic.
+We were able to monitor the actions we took to address identified risks and assess whether changes needed to be made on a real time basis.
+We used the experience and examples shared with us from across the network to support our assessment of the issues that had the potential to impact our system of quality management.

 We focused on enhanced supervision and review, the use of consultations with specialists within our firm, enhanced Real-Time Assurance programs and regular communications to our People to respond to the risks we identified.

-Using technology to support our teams

-Our teams transitioned quickly and seamlessly to working remotely.
-Our Network audit technology infrastructure and tools including our Connect Suite and collaboration through Google (see page 30 for how we use technology tools in our audits), enabled our people to continue to carry out their work despite the significant change in our physical work environment.
-The use of e-signature for all year-ends 31 December and followings also greatly facilitated our ability to deliver on a remote basis.
-The impact of the COVID-19 continues to evolve.
-We are continuing to monitor, assess and respond to the resulting risks in our audits.
+The investment in technology and moving quickly to upskill our partners and staff to work seamlessly in a digital world put us at the forefront in managing remote working during our busiest time of year without sacrificing quality in our audits.
+Our teams utilised the resources made available and worked cohesively to execute our audits remotely.

+We continue to monitor and respond to the ongoing impacts of the pandemic on our people and clients including the implications of changing or easing restrictions.

-Culture and values
+Culture and values [